abeleinin/fromtheactuator/README.md

 Inspired by [From the Transistor](https://github.com/geohot/fromthetransistor)

-Modern autonomous vehicles operatate on multiple layers of abstraction, understanding robotics and autonomy from first principles requires building from the fundamentals.
+Modern autonomous vehicles operate on multiple layers of abstraction, understanding robotics and autonomy from first principles requires building from the fundamentals.

 ## Topics

-## WIP

 ### Section 1: Hardware

 - What's an actuator?
 - Basic sensor types.
 - How to interface with a robot: hardware communication protocols and wiring